2color/blog/content/posts/2021-04-internet-nostaliga.md

 ---
-title: Internet Nostalgia
-description: 'How the Internet grew out of its innocence and the road ahead with decentralisation'
-# startingDate: '2021-04-10T14:00:00.000Z'
-date: '2021-10-08T14:00:00.000Z'
-category: 'Blog'
-tags: ['Ethereum', 'Decentralisation', 'Bitcoin', 'Crypto']
+template: post
 slug: internet-nostalgia
-template: 'post'
 draft: false
-socialImage: ''
+socialImage: ""
+title: Internet Nostalgia
+date: 2021-10-08T14:00:00.000Z
+description: How the Internet grew out of its innocence and the road ahead with decentralisation
+category: Blog
+tags:
+  - Ethereum
+  - Decentralisation
+  - Bitcoin
+  - Crypto
 ---
 ## How it started

 Every once in a while, I get nostalgic and think about the good old days.
 And often, while reflecting, my rational voice kicks in and reminds me that maybe they weren't that good.
 Just think about the days before we had antibiotics, or how crazy people were to get on a transpacific flight loaded up with fuel and then smoke on it.